Residence Life Training, Philosophy and Programming

 Every residence hall has a staff of Resident Assistants (RAs).
 These upper-class students live on each floor as representatives of the Student Life staff.
 The RAs are skilled paraprofessionals who have been trained in several areas to make the student's experience in the residence hall healthy, safe, fun, educational and memorable.

 Public Safety Officers

-A Public Safety Officer is stationed at the North Tower Main Desk, which also doubles as a Public Safety security station each morning from 12:00 midnight until 7:00 a.m. while University is in session.
-Electronic entry systems, provided in each residence hall, are patched back to the North Tower Main Desk, allowing a Public Safety Officer to monitor students and visitors entering and exiting each living area during the above provided hours.
+A Public Safety Officer is stationed at the North Tower Main Desk, which also doubles as a Public Safety security station each morning from 12:00 midnight until 7:00 a.m. while the University is in session.
+Electronic entry systems provided in each residence hall are patched back to the North Tower Main Desk, allowing a Public Safety Officer to monitor students and visitors entering and exiting each living area during the above provided hours.
 In addition, Public Safety Officers complete nightly duty rounds, monitor exterior doors for safety, and assist the Resident Director and Resident Assistant staff with disruptive and/or emergency situations.

 Concord University Public Safety Main Office